Michael1388/ASP.NET-CMS-Web-Project/README.md

 I came into the project mid development, initially reviewing code and documentation before beginning work.
 My contribution to the team I worked with involved setting up and styling the About page, then setting up the Rental Histories specific area of the website that I was assigned to in our sprint.
 By the end of the sprint, I had completed six important story parts of the website.

 The first story I completed was creating and styling the About Page.
 I was given a reference and specific images and text to work with, approved by the product owner.
-Using Bootstrap 4 and CSS, I made a professionally designed web page and afterwards was assigned to the Rental Histories section of the website.
+Using Bootstrap 4 and CSS, I created a professionally designed web page and afterwards was assigned to the Rental Histories section of the website.

 I was tasked there with creating and styling the Create and Index pages of the Rental Histories section.
 I created the database model and created a scaffold of the model to create the CRUD (create, read, update, delete) pages needed to continue building.
 I then created a sorting interface for the database to be viewed as chosen by the user's needs and the styling required.